jpp2139/computationandbrain.github.io/about.md

 ### Prerequisites

+Some exposure to programming, algorithms, complexity theory, and machine learning is great.
+Neuroscience background will also be useful.

+Keep in mind this is a graduate level topics course --- the class will be structured around participation in discussions and reading papers, some of which will be theoretical in nature.

 ### Evaluation

 * Attendance at the lecture each week

-* Doing the assigned reading and writing up a graded one-page discussion each week, to be posted on Piazza.
+* Doing the assigned reading and writing up a graded one-page discussion each week, to be posted on [Piazza](https://piazza.com/columbia/fall2018/comse6998_006_2018_3topicsincomputerscience/).
 Also, include two questions about the material in preparation for the class.
 There may be an in-class quiz on the reading.

 * Participating in class discussions (and hopefully on Piazza as well!)